 Chateau Certan de May History, Overview

-Chateau Certan de May takes its name in the Bordeaux wine region from the long standing tradition of honoring the founding owner, the Demay family.
+Chateau Certan de May takes its name from the long standing tradition of honoring the founding owner, the Demay family.
 The Demay’s were the first owners of the Pomerol property.
-In the late 1700’s, the vineyards of what is thought of as Vieux Chateau Certan and Certan de May, belonged to one large Pomerol property.
+In the late 1700’s, the vineyards of what is thought of as Vieux Chateau Certan and Certan de May, was part of one large Pomerol property.

 The estate was divided after the French Revolution into smaller plots.
 The Demay family obtained 5 hectares of land that was called Petit-Certan.
-The Demay’s gave a new name to their Right Bank, Bordeaux estate.
-They combined their family name and that of the vineyard.
+The Demay’s gave a new name to their Right Bank vineyard combining their family name and that of the vineyard.

 They renamed the vineyard, Chateau Certan de May.
 While it’s almost impossible to find vintages of any Pomerol from the late 1800’s, or even the first few decades of the 20th century, it’s even harder to spot a bottle, or even a label of pre war wines from Certan de May.